Me: Branding You

 Website Design & Development

-The Accoutrements of a business: Menus, brochures, stickers, posters, ads, banners.
+The Accoutrements of a business: Business cards and stationery, menus, brochures, stickers, posters, ads, banners.

 Me: The Person